 1. Write down your assets and liabilities

 Assets: List all bank accounts (checking, savings, etc.), retirement accounts, equity in your home(s), vehicles, and stocks/bonds/annuities/etc.

 Liabilities: List all of your debts, including your mortgage, student loans, car loans, other loans, credit cards, and any all other debt.

 2. Calculate your net worth

-To calculate your net worth manually, subtract your total debt from your total assets (Assets – Debt = Net Worth).
+To calculate your net worth, subtract your total debt from your total assets (Assets – Debt = Net Worth).

 3. Record your income and expenses

 Steps 1 and 2 give you a picture of your overall financial health.
 They show you how you’re doing financially as a whole by looking at your net worth.
 This is really important to know.
-Equally as important (but different) is your monthly cash flow.
-To calculate this, use your income and expenses (like you did with your assets and liabilities above).
+Equally as important, but different, is your monthly cash flow.
+Cash flow is a finance word for budget.

 - Income: List any income you receive, such as your salary, any additional income from stocks/bonds, and any income from side jobs or sales.